‘Like Cats And Dogs’: On Hallmark Movie, Love Hops Along, Starring Kathie Lee Gifford’s Daughter

 Cassidy Gifford via Hallmark Channel

 “The daughter of Frank and Kathie Lee Gifford, Cassidy Gifford is certainly no stranger to the camera.
-She cut her acting teeth appearing in episodes of Disney television hits “That’s So Raven” and “The Suite Life on Deck,” and had a supporting role in the hit independent feature film “God’s Not Dead.”
-Over the past several years, Gifford has served as a special correspondent on “Entertainment Tonight,” has guest-starred in an episode of “Blue Bloods,” and starred in the feature films “The Gallows” and “Time Trap,” as well as the Lifetime movie “Twisted Sisters.”
+She cut her acting teeth appearing in episodes of Disney television hits ‘That’s So Raven’ and ‘The Suite Life on Deck,’ and had a supporting role in the hit independent feature film ‘God’s Not Dead.’
+Over the past several years, Gifford has served as a special correspondent on ‘Entertainment Tonight,’ has guest-starred in an episode of ‘Blue Bloods,’ and starred in the feature films ‘The Gallows’ and ‘Time Trap,’ as well as the Lifetime movie ‘Twisted Sisters.'”

 Wyatt Nash via Hallmark Channel

-“Wyatt Nash co-stars in Netflix’s highly anticipated new series “Dear White People,” but The Hallmark Channel viewers will know him from his starring roles as Ryan in “Karen Kingsbury’s The Bridge” and “Karen Kingsbury’s The Bridge, Part 2.”
-Nash, born and raised in country music’s capital: Nashville, Tennessee – quickly landed his first acting gig; 13 episodes on Nick at Nite’s “Hollywood Heights.”
-In 2013 he appeared on “1600 Penn” for NBC opposite Josh Gad, and “Mistresses” for ABC.”
+“Wyatt Nash co-stars in Netflix’s highly anticipated new series ‘Dear White People,’ but The Hallmark Channel viewers will know him from his starring roles as Ryan in ‘Karen Kingsbury’s The Bridge’ and ‘Karen Kingsbury’s The Bridge, Part 2.’
+Nash, born and raised in country music’s capital: Nashville, Tennessee – quickly landed his first acting gig; 13 episodes on Nick at Nite’s ‘Hollywood Heights.’
+In 2013 he appeared on ‘1600 Penn’ for NBC opposite Josh Gad, and ‘Mistresses’ for ABC.”

 Hallmark’s Like Cats and Dogs movie is produced by Crown Media Productions and Front Street.
 Harvey Kahn is listed as the producer with Lincoln Lageson as the executive producer.
 Tune into Like Cats and Dogs this Saturday, April 15, at 9/8 p.m.
 Central on the Hallmark Channel.
-Last week, Inquisitr reported on the Hallmark movie Moonlight in Vermont.
+Last week, the Inquisitr reported on the Hallmark movie Moonlight in Vermont.

 [Featured Image by Bettina Strauss/Crown Media]